 Some times referred to as sandblasting or shot blasting, the use of an abrasive medium offers the best method of cleaning mill-scaled and rusted surfaces.
 This method involves mechanical cleaning by the continuous impact of abrasive particles at high velocities on to the steel surface.
 This is either in a jet stream of air or water as the most common method.

-The surface treatment specification therefore should describe the surface roughness required.
+The surface treatment specification therefore should describe the surface roughness requirement.
 This usually is an indication of the average profile achieved by the blast cleaning process.

 The need to carry out surface preparation of a galvanized surface prior to painting is more important than that required for steel substrates.
 Failure to prepare a galvanized surface correctly will lead to a reduction in life of both the paint and underlying galvanizing.

-The most important factor to consider is the complete removal of any oil, grease or other foreign matter from the surface.
+The most important factor is the complete removal of any oil, grease or other foreign matter from the surface.
 This can be achieved by the use of suitable degreasing agent such as PPG Prep 88.
-Once the surface is a chemically cleaned the following treatments can be applied.
+Apply the following treatments once the surface is chemically clean.

 Mordant Solution (‘T’ Wash)